St. Patrick Parish History

 Father Curtin was succeeded as pastor in 1991 by Reverend George F. Carlson.
 Father Carlson was entrusted with the responsibility of leading the parish through changing times in the life of the Church, with the laity called upon to live out more fully their baptismal commitment.
 Father Carlson encouraged parishioners to nurture their faith by collaboratively seeking innovative ways to share their life in Christ, including with the younger generation.

 In February 2001, Reverend Paul B. O’Brien was installed as St. Patrick’s new pastor.
 With Father Paul as shepherd, St. Patrick’s has expanded as a tri-lingual (English, Spanish, and Vietnamese) and multi-cultural congregation.
 The members of St. Patrick Parish actively seek to more fully understand their faith and creatively put that faith into action.
 Responding to the economic and nutritional needs of the Lawrence community, in September 2006, the parish opened the doors of the beautiful Cor Unum Meal Center, which every year serves more than 250,000 free, restaurant-quality meals to hungry people in Lawrence.
-Embracing the challenges and potential of Catholic education in Lawrence, Lawrence Catholic Academy was established in 2010 on the site of the former St. Patrick School as a city-wide Catholic elementary school for 400 children in nursery school through grade eight.
+Embracing the challenges and potential of Catholic education in Lawrence, Lawrence Catholic Academy was established in 2010 on the site of the former St. Patrick School as a city-wide Catholic elementary school for 450 children in Prekindergarten (age 3) through grade eight.
 The people of St. Patrick Parish today are focused on fostering evangelization, vibrant liturgy, spiritual development, Catholic education, catechesis for adults and children, youth ministry, outreach to the less fortunate, leadership formation, the provision of pastoral and social services, and the security of St. Patrick’s as a safe home for children and people of all ages.

 Our Pastors through the years